-If you want more information on the ideal ranges for different chemicals, check out my full guide on swimming pool water chemistry.
+If you want more information on the ideal ranges for different chemicals, check out my complete guide on swimming pool water chemistry.

 Now, let’s look at how pH and total alkalinity correlate to you and your pool when using baking soda.